King City, California

-King City (variant: Kings City) is a city in Monterey County, California, United States.
+King City (variants: Kings City, City of King) is a city in Monterey County, California, United States.
 It is located on the Salinas River 51 mi southeast of Salinas, at an elevation of 335 ft.
 It lies along U.S. Route 101 in the Salinas Valley of California's Central Coast.
 King City is a member of the Association of Monterey Bay Area Governments.
 The population was 13,332 at the 2020 census, up from 12,874 in 2010.

 History

 The first European land exploration of Alta California, Don Gaspar de Portolá's Spanish expedition, camped on the Salinas River just south of today's King City on September 26, 1769, having followed the route of today's Jolon Road from the south.
 The land they camped on would later become part of King City.

 The Dutton Hotel, Stagecoach Station, was located on Jolon Road in King City.
 What remains are ruins of an adobe inn that was established in 1849.
 The Dutton Hotel was a major stagecoach stop on El Camino Real in the late 1880s.
 The landmark was listed on the National Register of Historic Places on October 14, 1971.

 King City was originally known as "Kings City" for its founder, Charles King.
 In 1884 Charles King acquired 13000 acres of the Mexican land grant Rancho San Lorenzo, originally given to Mariano and Feliciano Soberanes in the early 1840s during Mexican rule of California.
 King began growing 6000 acre of wheat.
 In an effort to get his crop to market, King allowed the Southern Pacific Railroad to lay tracks across King Ranch land.
 The terminus was a station known as King's.

-In 1886, the Southern Pacific Railroad completed service to King City to serve the farms and ranches in the south Salinas Valley and to transport the goods to San Francisco and Los Angeles.
+In 1886, the Southern Pacific Railroad completed service to King City station to serve the farms and ranches in the south Salinas Valley and to transport the goods to San Francisco and Los Angeles.

 It was originally called "Hog Town" due to the passel of semi-wild hogs roaming the stubble fields.
 King wanted to name the town "Vanderhurst", after local merchant William Vanderhurst, but was outvoted and it was named for him.
 The city became known as Kings', then the City of King, and later simply King City.